Little Chebeague Island Caretaker

 - Wilderness First Aid/CPR training

-Connected by a sandbar to Great Chebeague, Little Chebeague Island is a highly popular destination for Casco Bay residents and boaters and sees over 1,200 visitors each year.
+Connected by a sandbar to Great Chebeague, Little Chebeague Island is a highly popular destination for Casco Bay residents and boaters and sees over 4,000 visitors each year.
 Now largely wild, the island is heavily infested with several species of invasive plant.
 Since 2010, MITA has been enhancing the island as an outdoor recreation resource by managing invasives in forest groves and meadows and maintaining 1½ miles of walking paths.
 Given its proximity to Portland, MITA routinely uses Little Chebeague as a location for hosting volunteer work groups.
-The caretaker will work 5 days per week on the island and camp in a platform tent provided by MITA.
-The caretaker will supply his or her own food and drinking water and have access to an 18’ motorized aluminum skiff, a kayak and an assortment of maintenance tools.
+The caretaker will work 5 days per week on the island and live in a small cabin on the island.
+The caretaker will supply their own food and drinking water and have access to an 18’ motorized aluminum skiff, a kayak and an assortment of maintenance tools.

-– Maintaining trails, signs, privy, and use areas and providing other on-island stewardship such as invasive plant control and marine debris cleanup
+- Maintaining trails, signs, privies, and use areas and providing other on-island stewardship such as invasive plant control and marine debris cleanup

 - Periodically leading volunteers in island work projects